calebcrouse3/ledgered/README.md

 # ledgered
-track you expenses, in a ledger
+track your expenses, in a ledger

+### where you left off

+- seeding entries from csv file. not working yet

 ### TODO List
-- create function to generate default categories, subcategories, description_rules
+- create function to generate test entries
 - create plugin for chase credit card
 - make field entry_type for Model entry an enum
+- Make functionality to choose source of seeding data, either test data of default (calebs) data
+- get small samples of raw data transactions for resources where those raw transactions are not in the test entries data

 #### more commands